mxriverlynn/backbone.picky/readme.md

 Selectable entities as mixins for Backbone.Model and Backbone.Collection!

-#### NOTE: THIS CODE IS UNTESTED

-I hacked this together while building out some functionality for a client project.
-I have not written any automated tests for this project specifically.
-I've tested this through my client project only, which means:

-**THIS CODE IS UNTESTED.
-USE AT YOUR OWN RISK**

 ## Source Code And Downloads

 You can download the raw source code from the "src"